 #10: Test multi-step forms

 After almost a decade of marketing experiments and testing, one of our biggest breakthroughs to date has been the discovery of multi-step forms.
-You find out how we’ve managed to increase conversions by up to +743% over the course of several years and you can use the software tool we developed as a result to build your own high-converting multi-step forms
+You find out how we’ve managed to increase conversions by up to +743% over the course of several.

 If we had simply followed the usual form design best practices, we never would have stumbled across the multi-step format.
 Instead, we would have simply tried to make our forms as short as possible.